inglada/iota2/doc/source/IOTA2_parameters.rst

     The use of this field enables IOTA² to generate one model per region.
     The purpose of this feaure is highlighted by the example : :ref:`two-zones`

-    the regions file must respect the following rules
+    the file must respect the following rules

     1. It must be a shapeFile (.shp)
     2. The file must contain an string field to descriminate regions
     3. Geometries have to be ``POLYGON`` or ``MULTIPOLYGON``
     4. No overlapping between polygons
+    5. File's name must not contains special characters at first position (4Tiles.shp)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++